We are unable to display alerts at this time. Alerts are still available by subscription.

 This design was approved in August 2022 to calm traffic and slow speeds using speed humps, raised crosswalks, and new stop signs.
 View the design details in the results of the August 5, 2022 Engineering Public Hearing.

-Sign up for updates via the link on the righthand side of the page, and email SlowStreets@SFMTA.com with “Lake Street” in the subject line with any questions or feedback.
+Sign up for future updates via the link on the righthand side of the page, and email SlowStreets@SFMTA.com with “Lake Street” in the subject line with any questions or feedback.

 San Francisco County Transportation Authority logo